fastify/fastify/docs/Lifecycle.md

 ## Reply Lifecycle

-Whenever the user handles the request the result may be:
+Whenever the user handles the request, the result may be:

 - in async handler: it returns a payload
 - in async handler: it throws an `Error`